 - Old dirty liners with fungal residue.

-After the food source has been discovered on the offending plant, it simply must be removed.
-If the Fungus Gnats have no food source they can no longer live an reproduce.
+Step Three: After the food source has been discovered, it simply must be removed.
+If the fungus gnats have no food source, they can no longer live an reproduce.

-- If there are dead leaves, any kind of debris, etc in the soil, or inside liners or containers they must be removed.
+- If there are dead leaves or any other kind of debris in the soil or inside liners or containers, it must be removed.

-- Organic material in the soil is the most difficult to correct and save the plant in question.
+- Organic material inside the soil is the most difficult issue to correct.
 The easiest solution is to discard the plant.
-If you are fairly knowledgeable you may try re-potting the plant in proper indoor potting soil, but for this to be successful most of the old soil must be shaken away from the root system of the plant.
+If you are fairly handy you may try re-potting the plant in proper indoor potting soil, but for this to be successful most of the old soil must be shaken away from the plant's root system.

-- When a liner is found with build up residue and fungus wash it thoroughly or get a new one.
+- If a liner with built-up residue and fungus is discovered, wash it thoroughly or get a new one.

-If you have exhausted all of the above measures and are still experiencing a Gnat problem there are soil additives on the market that kill the Fungus Gnat larva down in the soil, but this is only recommended if all other attempts of ridding yourself of the pests have failed.
+- If you have exhausted all of the above measures and the gnats are not gone, there are soil additives on the market that kill the fungus gnat larva, but this is only recommended if all other attempts have failed.

 - Water your houseplants with water only.

-- Give plants the proper amount of water, allow them to dry out between watering's.
+- Give plants the proper amount of water and allow them to dry out between waterings.

 - Keep your plants clean.
-Remove dead leaves, garbage, debris, etc.
+Remove dead leaves, stems, debris, etc.

-Following these simple tips of keeping your plant soil clear of organic material, and keeping your plants properly watered will work wonders for keeping your home or workspace free of obnoxious little fungus gnats, there is no need to throw away all your houseplants, all you need is a little know how.
+Following these simple tips and keeping your plants properly watered will work wonders for keeping your home or workspace free of obnoxious little fungus gnats.
+There is no need to throw away all your houseplants!
+All you need is a little know-how.